Takikomi Gohan is a wonderful and comforting Japanese mixed rice recipe made with seasonal ingredients. This recipe is also gluten free!

 - Pour the dashi & shiitake dashi mixture into the rice and mix well.

 - Add the chicken and evenly distribute over the rice.
 Do NOT mix the rice with ingredients.
-The rice won’t be able to absorb enough water to cook and it will end up with hard texture.
+The rice won’t be able to absorb enough water to cook and it will end up with a hard texture.
 Continue from the hard ingredients to softer ingredients.
 Without mixing all up, start cooking the rice.
-My rice cooker has “Mixed Rice” option, so that’s the mode I use for this recipe.
-If your rice cooker doesn’t have mixed rice option, steam extra 5 min longer at the end before opening the rice cooker.
+If you have a “Mixed Rice” option, use it (See Notes below).

 - Once the rice is done cooking, use a rice paddle to stir the rice and vegetables with light slicing and tossing motions to distribute the ingredients evenly.
 The bottom of the rice gets slightly caramelized, and this part is called Okoge and it’s especially tasty.

 - Serve the rice hot or at room temperature.
 Sprinkle chopped mitsuba or green onion on top.